How can I help you?

 By default, the Markdown Editor displays the following toolbar items:

-These default items cover essential text editing features, such as text formatting, lists, and linking.
+These default items provide essential text editing features, including text formatting, list creation, block quotes, media insertion, and undo/redo actions.

 Type of toolbar

-The Syncfusion Markdown Editor allows you to configure different type of toolbars using the Type field in the RichTextEditorToolbarSettings property.
+The Syncfusion® Markdown Editor allows you to configure different type of toolbars using the Type property of the RichTextEditorToolbarSettings.

 The available toolbar types are: